-To help you prepare for the Amazon phone interview, we have included a detailed interview guide in our practice pack.
+To help you prepare for the Amazon phone interview, we have included an experts’ guide for interviews in our practice pack.
 Our pack also includes numerical drills with which you can rehearse some basic concepts.
 These will help you tackle the maths problem you may be presented with during the interview.

 The most widely used Amazon test is an online numerical reasoning test delivered by either CEB SHL or Kenexa.
 Another popular Amazon online assessment test is the verbal reasoning test.
 We will discuss these two types of tests in more detail below.

 Candidates for other jobs may need to take different assessment tests relevant to the role for which they are applying.
 In such cases, the tests may be delivered at a different point in the recruitment process.
-If you are applying for one of Amazon’s tech-related graduate schemes, for example, you would probably need to take the Amazon coding test.
-This test is delivered either before the telephone interview or as part of it.
+If you are applying for one of Amazon’s tech-related graduate schemes, for example, you probably need to take the Amazon coding test.
+This test is delivered either before the telephone interview or as a part of it.
 Some people may also be required to take the Amazon Excel test.
-You can learn more about this test and prepare for it here.

 The most common type of numerical test Amazon uses to evaluate candidates for graduate and managerial roles is the CEB SHL Verify Numerical Reasoning Test.
-On this test you are presented with sets of data, each followed by three multiple choice questions.
+On this test, you are presented with sets of data, each followed by three multiple choice questions.
 You have 25 minutes to answer 18 questions.
-Some candidates will face the Kenexa Numerical Reasoning Test instead.
+(Some candidates face the Kenexa Numerical Reasoning Test instead.)

-Our preparation pack offers you practice materials for both types of tests (the CEB SHL test and the Kenexa test).
-It includes practice drills and video tutorials that will help you master the basic concepts required for successfully passing your Amazon numerical test.
-In the pack you will also find hundreds of table/graph questions to sharpen your data interpretation skills.
+Our preparation pack offers you practice materials for both the CEB SHL test and the Kenexa test.
+It includes practice drills and video tutorials to help you master the basic concepts required for successfully passing your Amazon numerical test.
+The pack also contains hundreds of table/graph questions to sharpen your data interpretation skills.

 The most common type of verbal test Amazon uses to assess applicants for graduate and managerial roles is the CEB SHL Verify Verbal Reasoning Test.
 On this test, the questions take the form of statements.
 Your task is to decide whether each statement is true, false, or you cannot say based on the information provided in the passage.